 For federal undertakings, the lead federal agency defines the APE and determines whether the proposed undertaking will have an adverse effect on a NRHP-eligible property.
 In some situations, NRHP-eligibility testing or site boundary testing will be required prior to making this determination.
-The federal agency will consult with SHPO, HPO, other involved agencies, and affiliated Tribes for concurrence on the APE and the project's finding of effect.
+The federal agency will consult with SHPO, HPO, other involved agencies, and affiliated Tribes on the development of the APE.
 For projects conducted on state land and/or using state funding with a federal nexus, generally a federal agency's compliance with Section 106 will also meet SHPA compliance responsibilities, which are similar to Section 106 requirements mandating consultation with SHPO, agencies, and Tribes.

 If the undertaking is determined to have an adverse effect on a NRHP-eligible property, a MOA or PA will be developed among the lead federal agency, SHPO, and other consulting parties, including Native American Tribes.
 The signatories of the MOA or PA will include at least the lead federal agency and SHPO.
-It is anticipated that in most circumstances the ACHP will decline to participate in the development of a MOA or a project PA, but if the ACHP opts to participate, then the ACHP would also be a signatory.
-COT and other consulting parties with significant responsibilities would be invited to sign the MOA or PA as invited signatories, and Tribes and other agencies such as ASM would be invited to sign the MOA or PA as concurring parties.
+It is anticipated that in most circumstances the ACHP will decline to participate in the development of a MOA or a project PA, but the ACHP must be invited to sign the agreement document.
+If the ACHP opts to participate, then the ACHP would also be a signatory.
 Consulting parties will review and comment on the draft MOA or PA.
-When the draft agreement document has been signed by the signatories and filed with ACHP, the agreement document is considered to be executed.
+When the draft agreement document has been signed by the required signatories and filed with ACHP, the agreement document is considered to be executed.